Elsa Gidoni

 Elsa Mandelstamm Gidoni (March 12, 1901 – April 19, 1978) was a German-American architect and interior designer.

 Early life

-Gidoni was born Elsa Mandelstamm in Riga, Latvia, into the Lithuanian-Jewish family.
+Gidoni was born Elsa Mandelstamm in Riga, Latvia, into a Lithuanian-Jewish family.
 Her father Fayvush (Pavel) Mandelstamm was a physician.
-She studied at the Imperial Academy of Arts in St. Petersburg from 1916-1917 and at the Technical University in Berlin in the mid-1920s.
+She studied at the Imperial Academy of Arts in St. Petersburg from 1916 to 1917 and at the Technische Hochschule in Berlin-Charlottenburg (now Technische Universität Berlin) in the mid-1920s.
 She then operated her own interior design firm from 1929 to 1933.